Skip to Content

 The trails around Montezuma’s Well are easy, short and paved.
 Unfortunately, several hills and many stairs prevent this park from wheelchair accessibility.

-As we mentioned earlier in this blog post, the phenomenon of Montezuma’s well provides a unique landscape.
-But it is home to a variety of wildlife including 100 species of birds, snakes, mammals, lizards and insects.
+As we mentioned earlier, the phenomenon of Montezuma’s well provides a unique landscape.
+But it’s also home to a variety of wildlife including 100 species of birds, snakes, mammals, lizards and insects.

 The main loop trails starts just past this building.
 Be sure to stop by and visit the ranger before starting on the trail to learn about the Well.